raineorshine/yogini/README.md

 ### 2. Templating

 You can use [striate](https://github.com/metaraine/striate), a superset of [ejs](https://github.com/mde/ejs), to control which code gets generated within the files.
-The same prompt variables are available within the scope of your files.
+The answers given to the prompts in yoga.json are available as variables within the scope of your template files.

 ```html
 <!DOCTYPE html>